(Updated 18. September 2022)

-In this article, I will answer the question ‘how high are Cardano transaction fees’.
-I’ll also give you some context about how they are calculated and how they may change in the future.
+In this article, I will explain how high Cardanos transaction fees are, and how they are calculated.
+I’ll also give you some context about how the fees might change in the future.

-Below you see a chart showing the huge difference in fees between Cardano and its rival Ethereum:
+Below you see a chart showing the huge difference in fees between Cardano and its rival Ethereum in terms of transaction fees:

 You can learn more about the inflation/deflation of ADA and the economics of Cardano in this article.